Writing a news release

 Sample news release

-100 children under 16 live in Speedy Hill and DeathTrap Road, with a further 400 in the surrounding area.
+100 children aged under 16 live in Speedy Hill and DeathTrap Road, with a further 400 in the surrounding area.
 “This is a fun day, but we also have a serious point to make” said Mary Jones, the secretary of the Association.
-“Traffic in Busyroad Estate is fast, constant and heavy.
-We need traffic calming measures, and safe play areas for our children.” organising events in their streets.
+“There have been 3 serious accidents in the area in the last 5 years.
+We need traffic calming measures, and safe play areas for our children.”

 The fun day will take place on National Street Party Day, when people all over the country will be closing their streets to cars and opening them up to people.